ajberkley/cl-binary-store/benchmarking.md

      CL-STORE WRITE: 260.40 ms at 26 MB/sec
      CL-STORE READ : 184.80 ms at 36 MB/sec

+OK, cl-conspack comes with some cool explain tool that lets you analyze the output.
+For each structure it writes out the slot names and the structure symbol.
+Here is a bit of the output.
+It's a typed-map.  (:ref 0) is the slot name of the first struct slot and (:ref 1) is the slot name of the second struct slot.
+So, yeah, it just isn't aggressive enough about reference tracking.

+   (:TMAP 2
+    ((:SYMBOL BENCH-BLARG) (:REF 0) (:STRING "57") (:REF 1)
+     (:NUMBER :DOUBLE-FLOAT 0.21916813954917602d0)))

 ## Lots of the same string

 Because cl-conspack behaves badly above for structures, here I am making sure that it is working.
 It does (really well).
 I don't understand why cl-binary-store is so slow at writing